 On August 28th Corporal Matt Brown, the media relations spokesman for the SPD, said there had not been a positive identification made and that the remains had been sent to an out of state laboratory for specialized testing.
 When asked if that facility was the University of North Texas, Brown said he wasn't sure.

 "We did receive Kelly's remains on August 18th and we've had her funeral," said Frech's mother, Jeanne.

-According to friends and roommates of Frech's, who said she met Adam Bergseth, who was shot when he lunged at a police officer with a pair of scissors, while they were both incarcerated in Florida.
+According to friends and roommates of Frech's, she met Adam Bergseth, who was shot when he lunged at a police officer with a pair of scissors, while they were both in a mental health facility in Florida.

 Frech says her daughter and Bergseth met at a crisis center in Florida.
 "Kelly had been going through a hard time since the death of her father four years earlier.
 She became so depressed she lost her job, she just wanted a fresh start and followed Adam to Missouri."

 At one point Bergseth told police he was homeless and it is unclear at this time if that is how or why he ended up at the crisis center.